clear430/nonergodic-rl/README.md

 The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and optimal leverage experiments (NumPy arrays) have a total combined size of 16.7 GB.

 The breakdown for additive agents, multiplicative agents, and optimal leverage experiments are 2.7 GB, 13.8 GB, and 0.2 GB respectively.
-All data is available upon request, please contact raja $_$ grewal1 -at- pm ‘dot’ me.
+All data is available upon request.

 ## Usage
 Using the latest [release](https://github.com/rgrewa1/nonergodic-rl/releases) is recommended.

 Binary coin flip and trinary die roll experiments pertaining to empirical optimal leverages are conducted using `scripts/lev_coin.py` and `scripts/lev_dice.py` respectively with instructions contained inside the files.
 The data is then output in `results/multiverse/` and summary figures are placed in `docs/figs/`.

-Training on real financial market environments require the generation of updated historical data from [Stooq](https://stooq.com/) using `scripts/gen_market_data.py` with customisation options available within the file.
+Training on real (multiplicative) financial market environments requires the generation of historical data from [Stooq](https://stooq.com/) using `scripts/gen_market_data.py` with customisation options regarding asset selection and dates available within the file.

 All reinforcement learning agent training is executed using `main.py` with instructions provided within the file.
 Upon the completion of each experiment, relevant subdirectories within `models/` and `results/` titled by the reward dynamic (additive or multiplicative) will be created.
 Inside each will exist directories titled by the environment name that will contain all output data and summary plots.